mikavilpas/yazi.nvim/documentation/for-developers/developing.md

 - <https://github.com/stevearc/conform.nvim> which formats your code on save.
   Configure it to use stylua and prettier using the instructions in its README file
+- <https://www.lazyvim.org/extras/lang/typescript> or similar tooling for
+  working with integration tests

 ## Running tests